COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/California/README.md

 # California Data Cleaning

-This is a ReadMe for California's data cleaning process, from 2010 to 2023 (with the exception of 2014 and 2020).
+This is a ReadMe for California's data cleaning process, from 2010 to 2024 (with the exception of 2014 and 2020).

 ## Setup

-There are four folders you need to create:
+There are four sub-folders you need to create:
-Original Data Files, NCES, Output, Cleaned DTA.
+1. Original Data Files

-Download the original .xlsx files and place them into the "Original Data Files" folder.
+        - Download the original .xlsx files and place them into the "Original Data Files" folder.

+2. NCES

+3. Output
+4. Cleaned DTA

+The main California file should include the following files:
-Download the NCES crosswalk (CA_DistSchInfo_2010_2024) from the CA Dist and School Info folder and place it in the main California folder.
+        - the NCES crosswalk (CA_DistSchInfo_2010_2024) from the CA Dist and School Info folder on the drive

-Download the Unmerged_2024.xlsx file and place it in the main California folder.
+        - the Unmerged_2024.xlsx file and place it in the main California folder.

 There are 16 .do files.
 Run them in the following order:

-california_dta_conversion.do;
+1. california_dta_conversion.do;

-CA_NCES_New.do;
+2. CA_NCES_New.do;

-california_`year'_clean.do;
+3. california_`year'_clean.do;

-CA_Science_2019_2024.do;
+4. CA_Science_2019_2024.do;

 ## File Path

 The file path setup should be as follows: